Galaxies99/CS433-Homeworks/README.md

 # CS433-Homeworks

-The repository contains homeworks of CS433: Multicore Architecture and Parallel Programming of Shanghai Jiao Tong University.
+The repository contains homeworks of CS433: Multicore Architecture and Parallel Programming in Shanghai Jiao Tong University.
 The course is taught by Prof. Xiaoyao Liang.

 ## Homework1: OpenMP